foxcode1009/Locked-machine/README.md

 ## Instalación

 Para tener el archivo ejecutable se debe clonar el repositorio y con pyinstaller se empaqueta.

+To have the executable file you must clone the repository and with pyinstaller it is packaged.

+## imagenes

 ![vista previa del programa](assets/preview_img.png)